 - if formative, which will be the more frequent purpose, then the comment focus on learning

-- There should be enough higher stake, summative assessments to ensure a proper holistic assessment, but not too many to be reviewed.
+- There should be enough higher stakes, summative assessments to ensure a proper holistic evaluation, but only a few to be reviewed.

-- Numbers, or single words summarising the standard, should be avoided or should be interpreted by reference to comments which should be made first.
+- Numbers, or single words summarising the standard, should be avoided or interpreted by reference to comments that should be made first.

 A third article discusses the implementation of entrustment as a means of judging progress and achieving sufficient quality to practice independently. (here)

 It draws on experience in the Netherlands, where a plan to reduce expenditure on training was necessary.
 One approach was to reduce the length of training.
 The medical establishment suggested that a blanket reduction was unwise, as it did not allow for variation between trainees.
-Instead a goal of reducing average length of training by introducing (a) entrustment decisions so that trainees could progress once entrusted, and (b) flexibility in the training programme so that training duration could be shortened when appropriate, but allowed to continue if necessary.
+Instead, a goal of reducing the average length of training by introducing (a) entrustment decisions so that trainees could progress once entrusted and (b) flexibility in the training programme so that training duration could be shortened when appropriate but allowed to continue if necessary.
 A third strand was to make decisions as dependable as possible.

 One fact to note is that, in the Netherlands, rehabilitation has 12 core entrustable professional activities, but the number varies from six in pathology to 30 in medical genetics.
-Emergency medicine has seven with 17 further sub-specialist activities.
+Emergency medicine has seven, with 17 other sub-specialist activities.
 In the UK, all specialities have the same six generic capabilities, and rehabilitation has eight speciality capabilities.

-The article gives many details of the work undertaken by three project groups between 2015-2018; it was a substantial undertaking.
+The article details the work undertaken by three project groups between 2015-2018; it was a substantial undertaking.
 The main conclusions appear to be that:

-- an electronic portfolio was vital; without it the project would fail.
+- an electronic portfolio was vital; with it, the project would succeed.
 They now have one.

-- flexible, time-variable posts could be arranged but it required a major involvement of all parties including health providers;
+- flexible, time-variable posts could be arranged, but it required a significant involvement of all parties, including health providers;

-- one major cultural change is to allow trainees more autonomy in their practice, while trainees.
+- one significant cultural change is to allow trainees more autonomy in their practice, while trainees.
 Using entrustment may assist this change.

-The system in the Netherlands for certifying entrustment of an activity is summarised in the article (here):
+The system in the Netherlands for certifying the entrustment of activity is summarised in the article (here):

-“During the rotation, the resident collects documentations for achievements in the e-portfolio.
+“During the rotation, the resident collects documentation for achievements in the e-portfolio.
 When the resident feels ready for a summative entrustment decision for an EPA, he or she submits annotated proofs of achievement to the Clinical Competency Committee (CCC).
-The committee meets and considers 5 elements of the request:
+The committee meets and considers five elements of the request:

-- meeting the required knowledge, skills, and behavior;
+- meeting the required knowledge, skills, and behaviour;

 - clinical experience and relevant exposure related to the EPA;